BlueManedHawk/Ex-Nihilo/README.md

 - INSTALLING.md contains instructions on how to install the game.
 - LICENSING.md contains licensing information.
 - fdjdalgsnjcixslfo9cin2odoks==s;dqvicopzjhddaal
-- PLANS.md contains plans for the game.
-- PORTING.md contains my stance on porting the game.
 - REQUIREMENTS.md contains the requirements for the game.
 - STYLE.md indicates the programming style for the game.
 - TROUBLESHOOTING.md has some tips for fixing common issues.